 I hope you all enjoy her contributions.
 More of her work can be found at Tastebud Magazine.
 It is a great source for seasonal recipes and food ideas.
 I will hand the rest of the post over to her ode to The Dublin Hat Trick:

 This “trifecta” is anything and everything you could ever want out of a drink: a smooth combination of Jameson whiskey, Guinness stout, and a shot of espresso.
 It’s a unique approach to a mixed drink by using a combination of beer and espresso as the mixer for the potent Jameson.
 Jameson, arguably the best Irish whiskey, is one of the original Dublin whiskeys.
+You can make it even better- you might want to join a Whiskey club and find one you like better if you would like to personalize the drink a bit more.
 Using a single malt method the whiskey stands out and is unique by using not only malted barley but also green barley.
 This method of incorporating both malted and un-malted green barely is referred to as “pure pot still” whiskey and is unique to Ireland.

 Finally we add a shot of espresso.
 While the combination of Guinness and Jameson is excellent on its own, the addition of espresso compliments the whiskey and beer nicely creating a somewhat chocolate flavor.
 Espresso is created by using pressure to forces hot water through finely ground coffee beans; it is a tiny cup of coffee with one big flavor.
 Each shot of espresso contains roughly the same amount of caffeine as a cup of coffee.
 In other words, this whiskey, brew combination has a kick!

 The drink is a thick sipper with an uplifting kick of caffeine, its a real pot of gold!

 Fill with Guinness